MHuiG/MiniValine/.github/FAQ.md

 However, it is a security risk to write them directly on the front-end page.
 Therefore, the author directly writes the database API key in cloudflare worker.

-Insert a fake API key into the front page for confusion.
-The figure below shows that it is a fake key.
+Insert a Fake API key into the front page to confusion.
+The figure below shows that it is a Fake Key.

 ![](https://cdn.jsdelivr.net/gh/MHuiG/imgbed/data/2020831194331.png)

-When the request is forwarded to the user, the authenticity of the request API is changed to hide the authenticity of the request to the back-end.
+We intercept user requests at the edge of the network and judge the validity of the requests.
+Edge computing is used to dynamically change the request header and replace it with the real API key to forward the request to the back-end database to hide the API key during data interaction.

 Specific implementation can refer to [related documents](https://developers.cloudflare.com/workers/runtime-apis/request)